 Longer Battery Life

 Weld more without interruption because of the Viking’s new battery that lasts longer because of improved circuitry.

 Add Essential Welding Supplies

-The Baker’s Bundle offers $35 in savings, charging only $45 for $80 worth of gear, including a pair of gloves valued at $50.
+The Baker’s Bundle offers $35 in savings, charging only $49 for $76 worth of gear.
 It also includes lens, sweatbands, and batteries.
 You’ll have the essential gear you need to get started right away by clicking the bundle option in the drop down menu.
 You can also add the right lens or adapter right at the time of purchase by clicking on the drop down menus.

 The new 4C Lens Technology upgrade to Lincoln Electric’s Viking welding helmets is included in the 1840, 2450, and 3350 series of welding helmets.